TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-recommended-naming-scheme.md

-If, for what ever reason, you ever need to do a re-install or re-import in Sonarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched.
+If, for what ever reason, you ever need to do a re-install or re-import in Sonarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched as HDTV or WEB-DL etc.

 The Tokens not available in the release won't be used/shown.